ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 ## Energy of a Relativistic Degenerate Electron Gas

 Since the Fermi energy corresponds to that of the last filled state, it 'sets the scale' for the energy of the degenerate electron gas.
-As the volume is compressed, this energy will increase until relativistic effects start to come in.
+As the volume is compressed (when the star compactifies), this energy will increase until our non-relativistic equations break down.
 The density of states that was used (equation 4) is based on non-relativistic physics, so we replace this with the 'relativistic density of states' which is:

 $$
 \begin{align}